kate-all/Wiisnake/README.md

 You lose if you touch your own tail or the edge of the screen.
 In multiplayer mode, you can also lose by colliding with your opponent's tail.
 Player 1 is the red snake, and player 2 is the green snake.

-Download rules: Download this project right here, on github by pressing the green button, or by typing git clone https://github.com/kate-all/Wiisnake.git into your command line.
-Then simply run the snake.py player on your raspberry pi!
+Download rules: Clone this repository onto your raspberry pi (I am using a model 4).
+Then simply open the folder and run the snake.py player on your raspberry pi (I am using a model 4)!
 Make sure you have at least one wii remote.

 Enjoy!